petk/php-build-system/docs/php-installation.md

 The `INSTALL_ROOT` variable name is customized for PHP and software from the early Autotools days.
-Automake uses a more common variable name [`DESTDIR`](https://www.gnu.org/software/automake/manual/html_node/DESTDIR.html), however for historical reasons and since PHP doesn't use Automake, the `INSTALL_ROOT` variable name is used in PHP instead.
+Automake uses a more common variable name [`DESTDIR`](https://www.gnu.org/software/automake/manual/html_node/DESTDIR.html), however, for historical reasons and since PHP doesn't use Automake, the `INSTALL_ROOT` variable name is used in PHP instead.

 The files are then copied to a predefined directory structure (GNU or PHP